Sublicensing: License Holder Process and Responsibilities

 - Make specific arrangements with the sublicensee with regard to when you will inspect the room/apartment for damage and what will be done about any cleaning needed or items missing or damaged.

-- If applicable, contact your Housing Front Desk to arrange card access for the sublicensee.
+- If applicable, contact your Housing Service Center to arrange card access for the sublicensee.

 - Clear space for the sublicensee’s clothing and belongings.

 - Thoroughly clean your room/apartment, and remove all perishable items.

 - If you live in an Escondido Village or Escondido South low-rise, complete a Sublicensed Room form and post it on the outside of your bedroom door.
 This will assist any Housing Operations personnel and the sublicensee in identifying which room is yours.

 - Decide whether to place a vacation hold on your mail or have it forwarded.

 - Be sure to pay your University bill and keep your housing eligibility current while away.

 - Forward to the sublicensee any relevant notices from the Housing Service Center or the Housing Building Manager.